AwesomeNine/Templates/README.md

 │   └── settings.php
 ```

-In this case we set both plugin and theme folder name for templates lookup.
+In this case, we set both plugin and theme folder name for template lookup.

 ```php
 Awesome9\Templates\Storage::get()->set_for_theme( 'templates', 'my-plugin' );